Remembering Igor R. Shafarevich: The Path to Freedom: Fifty years later

 Most of Shafarevich's works cited above were written half a century ago.
 Although this period is negligible from the point of view of fundamental historical processes, one can speak of some ``experimental testing'' of the thoughts he expressed.

 Thus, recalling the {\it two directions} of possible development of mathematics~-- the path of practical applications and the path of searching for a higher goal~-- we can say that in the vast majority of cases mankind has chosen the first path, and despite some strikingly beautiful scientific achievements, in general this choice leads to the void.
 On this path, not only is it impossible to find the higher purpose and meaning of humanity's cultural activity, but the ``Faustian spirit'' gradually evaporates.
 Scientific activity becomes similar to a commercial project, instead of searching for the truth, the scientist begins living {the sweetly exciting life of a merchant}, gradually supplanting any aesthetic sense...
-Aleksei N.~Parshin\footnote{ Aleksei Parshin (1942\,--\,2022) was a Russian mathematician, specializing in algebraic geometry and arithmetic geometry. } wrote about it vividly \cite{Parshin2019}: \begin{quote} {\it In recent years, while participating in the struggle against the actions of the authorities towards science in our country, I have come to realize the power of officialdom, both at home and abroad, and the ideology underlying this power...
+Aleksei N.~Parshin\footnote{ Aleksei Parshin (1942\,--\,2022) was a Russian mathematician, specializing in algebraic geometry and arithmetic geometry.
+Among his mathematical achievements one can count a generalization of local class field theory in higher dimensions and the proof of the Mordell conjecture. } wrote about it vividly \cite{Parshin2019}: \begin{quote} {\it In recent years, while participating in the struggle against the actions of the authorities towards science in our country, I have come to realize the power of officialdom, both at home and abroad, and the ideology underlying this power...
 A huge society of intelligent and energetic people turned out to be absolutely helpless in the existing situation: Lilliputians defeating Gulliver. } \end{quote}

 A modern scientist, unless he is a rare hermit like Alexander Grothendieck or Grigori Perelman, from a young age is immersed in an atmosphere where the search for truth is replaced by constant running around, preparing applications for various grants, reports on them, writing numerous articles for these reports, actions aimed at increasing all kinds of scientific metrics, necessary not only to move up the hierarchical ladder, but also simply to survive in the scientific environment.
 More and more often there is a temptation to ``consider'' speculative models that no longer reflect the features of the actual processes, to publish useless or lacking in content, repetitive articles, or even to make a direct forgery or hackwork, if it is necessary to achieve the main goal~-- success in the struggle for grants and privileges...